Australian Shepherds are smart, striking dogs; they are natural-born herders who found their fame in rodeos.

 Are Australian Shepherds a good family dog?

 Yes, Aussies are usually great family dogs, but it’s worth considering your activity levels as a family, as this breed needs plenty of exercise.
+They are usually great with children.

 Are Australian Shepherds high maintenance?

-They require plenty of attention and exercise, which some people may consider to be high maintenance.
+Australian Shepherds are generally easy to train, but they require plenty of attention and exercise, which some people may consider to be high maintenance.

 What problems are Australian Shepherds prone to?

 Australian Shepherds commonly experience hip and elbow dysplasia, certain eye conditions, and sensitivity to particular treatments.
+Many of these conditions can be tested for.